|Last Quarterly Update:||10/14/2013|

 |Business Challenges||Financial Information||Glossary & Acronyms|

-The US animal production industry includes more than 1 million farms with combined annual revenue of about $160 billion.
-Low growth is expected for the next two years.
-Customer consolidation is a key growth challenge.
+The US animal production industry includes more than 1 million farms with combined annual revenue of about $165 billion.

 The animal production industry includes feedlot farms that prepare livestock for slaughter, but does not include slaughter, processing, or packing operations.
 The industry includes farms and ranches that earn the majority of their income from raising livestock.
 A cattle ranch, for example, may compete with farms that raise cattle but get most of their income from crops.